DavesCodeMusings/unifi-opnsense/docs/iot.md

 * UniFi SSID name: iotwifi
 * UniFi network name: IoT
 * VLAN tag: 10
-* IPv4 Subnet: 192.168.10.0/24
+* IPv4 subnet: 192.168.10.0/24
+* OPNSense interface name: OPT1
-* OPNSense IoT interface IP: 192.168.10.1
+* OPNSense interface IP: 192.168.10.1

 OPNSense <--> UniFi Switch <--> UniFi Access Point <-WiFi-> IoT Client

 ## Overview of Steps
 This guide covers setting up the UniFi network gear to provide the WiFi SSID and the OPNSense firewall to provide the DHCP addresses.
 Because there are only two network interfaces on the Beelink EQ12, the IoT network must be created as a Virtual Local Area Network (VLAN.)

-1. Create a new SSID for UniFi called iotwifi and test with a WiFi client.
+1. Create a new SSID for UniFi called _iotwifi_ and test with a WiFi client.
 2. Create a new Virtual Network (VLAN) for UniFi called IoT and tag it as 10.
-3. Assign the iotwifi SSID to the IoT network.
+3. Assign the _iotwifi_ SSID to the IoT network.
 4. Create a new VLAN in OPNSense and tag it as 10.
+5. Assign the new VLAN to the interface OPT1.
-5. Configure the OPNSense DHCP service for the new VLAN.
+6. Configure the OPNSense DHCP service for the new VLAN.
-6. Profit!
+7. Profit!

+See below for detailed steps.

 >Caution: Some of these steps may momentarily disrupt existing WiFi connetions, even when there is no misconfiguration.

-See below for detailed steps.

 ## Creating the IoT SSID
 Before creating any VLANs, first create a second SSID on your UniFi access point and test connectivity to the existing network.